-Born in Lima, Peru, Juan Arroyo studied composition at the Conservatories of Lima, Bordeaux and later at the CNSM in Paris.
-He furthered his musical knowledge during training such as Voice News and IRCAM Cursus.
-He was guided by distinguished composers such as Brian Ferneyhough, Heinz Holliger, Henri Pousseur, Kaija Saariaho, Mauricio Kagel, Michael Levinas, Luis Naón and Stefano Gervasoni.
+Juan Arroyo was born in Lima, Peru.
+He studied composition at the Conservatories of Lima, Bordeaux and at the National Conservatory of Music and Dance in Paris.
+He deepens his musical knowledge in formations like Voix Nouvelles and the IRCAM.
+He has been guided by eminent composers such as Allain Gaussin, Jean-Yves Bosseur, Brian Ferneyhough, Heinz Holliger, Henri Pousseur, Mauricio Kagel, Michael Levinas, Luis Naón and Stefano Gervasoni.

-“Juan Arroyo has synthesized his work on the hybridization around three fundamental fields related to perceptual indices: gesture, space and timbre.
-Hybridization is a central element in the deformation of these indices.
-The expression “deformation of causal listening” encompasses different listening situations.
+“Juan Arroyo has synthesized his work on hybridization around three fundamental areas concerning perceptual indices: gesture, space and timbre.
+Hybridization is at the heart of the scrambling of these indices.
+The expression “causal listening” encompasses different listening situations.

-On his hybrid string quartet SMAQRA, although the initial musical object is inscribed in a percussion ring, the listening codes refer us to stringed instruments.
-The singularity and interest of this work are these games of displacement, of movement between a causal listener and a reduced listener, passing through numerous intermediary states of perception.
-Juan Arroyo explores in them different states progressively erasing sound sources such as a photographer or a cameraman that makes us travel from the concrete to the abstract, from materiality to immateriality through the play of the focus of his objective.
+On the subject of his hybrid string quartet, SMAQRA, although the original musical object is part of a percussive timbre, the listening codes refer us to stringed instruments.
+The singularity and the interest of this work are these games of displacement, of movement between a causal listening and a reduced listening passing by many intermediate states of perception.
+Juan Arroyo explores different degrees by gradually blurring sound sources like a photographer or a cameraman making us travel from the concrete to the abstract, from materiality to immateriality by the game of the development of its objective.

-Thus, the search for the development of reduced listening, generally favored by electronics, constitutes a trajectory towards the unheard of whose border between sound reality and unreality is in total correlation with the literary inclinations of Juan Arroyo on magical realism.”
+Thus, the search for the development of reduced listening, favored in a general way by the electronics, constitutes a trajectory towards the unheard-of which the border between sound reality and unrealism is in total correlation with the literary inclinations of Juan Arroyo on the realism Magic.”

 Profesor Agregado de la Universidad Jean Monnet de Saint Étienne,